EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift distribution: Methodology

 where $w_{g}(\hat{\bm{n}})$ is the weight map which defines the variations in observed number of sources over the survey footprint due to observational noise. $\overline{N}_{g}$ now becomes the weighted mean source density per pixel

 where $\langle\cdot\rangle$ denotes average over all observed pixels.

-The construction of weight maps for EMU-PS1 is described in section 4.1 of T24, while the weights for DES galaxies are available from the public dataset.
+The construction of weight maps for EMU-PS1 is described in section 4.1 of T25, while the weights for DES galaxies are available from the public dataset.
 We build the weighted EMU-PS1 and DES galaxy overdensity maps at \texttt{HEALPix} \citep{2005ApJ...622..759G} resolution $N_{\text{side}} = 512$ using Eq. \ref{eq:gal_overdensity_data}.
 To avoid heavily masked pixels, we set both $w_{g}(\hat{\bm{n}})$ and $\delta_{g}(\hat{\bm{n}})$ to zero where $w_{g}(\hat{\bm{n}})<0.5$.
-The raw and weighted galaxy overdensity maps for EMU-PS1 are shown in Figure \ref{fig:maps_emu_des}a and \ref{fig:maps_emu_des}b, respectively, while Figures \ref{fig:maps_emu_des}c–\ref{fig:maps_emu_des}f display the DES galaxy overdensity maps for the four tomographic bins.
+The \textit{Planck} CMB lensing convergence map and the weighted galaxy overdensity map for EMU-PS1 are shown in Figure \ref{fig:maps_emu_des}a and \ref{fig:maps_emu_des}b, respectively, while Figures \ref{fig:maps_emu_des}c–\ref{fig:maps_emu_des}h display the DES galaxy overdensity maps for six tomographic bins.

 The computation of angular power spectra via Eq.~\ref{eq:angular_power_spectrum} assumes full sky coverage.
 However, in practice we only observe a fraction of sky in galaxy surveys, and can only compute the pseudo power spectra.
 The incomplete sky coverage induces coupling between different harmonic modes.
 We used a pseudo-$C_{\ell}$ estimator \citep{1973ApJ...185..413P, 2002ApJ...567....2H} implemented in \texttt{NaMaster} python code \citep{2019MNRAS.484.4127A} to compute the full sky power spectrum from the pseudo power spectrum.
 The pseudo-$C_{\ell}$ estimator accounts for the harmonic mode coupling by computing the coupling matrix by factoring in the survey area \citep{2002ApJ...567....2H, 2022MNRAS.515.1993S}.
-Using this framework, we compute the EMU-PS1 galaxy auto-power spectrum ($C_{\ell}^{\text{EMU}}$), DES galaxy auto-power spectrum in four tomographic bins ($C_{\ell}^{\text{DES}}$), and the cross-power spectra between EMU-PS1 and DES tomographic bins ($C_{\ell}^{\text{EMU}\times\text{DES}}$).
+Using this framework, we compute the EMU-PS1 galaxy auto-power spectrum ($C_{\ell}^{\text{EMU}}$), DES galaxy auto-power spectrum in six tomographic bins ($C_{\ell}^{\text{DES}}$), the cross-power spectra between EMU-PS1 and DES tomographic bins ($C_{\ell}^{\text{EMU}\times\text{DES}}$), and the cross-power spectrum between EMU-PS1 and \textit{Planck} CMB lensing convergence ($C_{\ell}^{\text{EMU}\times\kappa}$).